kmanadkat/learning-immudb/Readme.md

 1. I have added  `immudb`  executable path in global envrionment path variables
 2. Clone this repository
 3. Observe configuration variables of immundb modified in `immdub.toml` file.
 Specifically note `token-expiry-time` to 1 minute, so i can test faster.
 I also made it to use `db` folder in the current directory in order to prevent polluting global disk storage.
-4. Run `npm install` in project directory to download dependencies.
+4. Run `npm install` in backend directory to download dependencies.
 5. Run `immudb --config ./immudb.toml --detached` to start `immudb` process, reading config from `immudb.toml` & running in detached mode.
 ```shell
  _                               _ _